-3. Cream the butter and sugars together in a large mixer bowl on medium speed until light in color and fluffy.
+- Cream the butter and sugars together in a large mixer bowl on medium speed until light in color and fluffy, 2-3 minutes.
 You should be able to see the change in color happen and know it’s ready.

-8. Bake cookies for 7-8 minutes.
+- Bake cookies for 7-8 minutes.
 The cookies will spread and the centers will look soft, but should look done.
 Remove just before the edges begin to turn golden.
 Don’t over bake.
 The cookies will be a little puffy when you take them out of the oven but will fall a bit as they cool.